atlas-runtime/atlas-guides/setup_atlas.md

 $ make SGX_MODE=HW/SIM
 ```
 ### Docker

-**TODO SETUP OUR DOCKER**

 Atlas on Docker is useful when native installation is not an option -- for example, to allow development on Windows and OS X.
 Note that Atlas on Docker may or may not be able to exploit all available hardware resources.
 There are several options for installing Atlas via Docker.
 **TODO**
 The easiest is to `pull` the docker image **TODO**
 ```sh
 docker pull atlas_docker:v0.1
 ```